Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 And this parent is an active parent.

-I mean, this parent is uh normal circumstances takes total interest in the kids' lives and community and all that, but there's just such fear of getting a kid in trouble.
+I mean, this parent is, in normal circumstances, takes total interest in the kids' lives and community and all that.

 The grades are everything for kids getting into college.

-And and in some cases getting a scholarship.
+And in some cases, getting a scholarship.

 And of course, the first stage is either anger or fear.

-But once the fear has been dealt with, one once you get past the fear as a parent, then that's when you start, you know, demanding doing something about it.
+But once the fear has been dealt with, once you get past the fear as a parent, then that's when you start, you know, demanding doing something about it.

 Now, I don't have a child in school, but I can tell you, if I had a kid come home and tell me this was going on, I would have zero fear about what the teacher might do to my kid with the grade or something.

-I would make sure that everybody knew what this teacher was doing, from the administration and at school, the school board, the principal, all that, I would tackle the teacher myself personally.
+I would make sure that everybody knew what this teacher was doing from the administration in that school, the school board, the principal, all that.

 And if I had to, if the last resort was to get the kid out of there, I would do it.

-I wouldn't put up with now, but I it's easy for me to say that, not being confronted with the situation.
+Now, but it's easy for me to say that, not being confronted with the situation.

 It's easy for me to say this is what I would do if this were going on.

-Now, this is just and by the way, this community is not known as a far-left fringe wacko community.
+Now, this is just, and by the way, this community is not known as a far-left fringe wacko community.

-It's uh it's got its far west, far left fringe wackles in it, but it's you know, it's a standard middle class, upper middle class community where this kind of stuff is going on, and teachers doing it again this year.
+It's got its far west, far-left fringe wackos in it, but it's, you know, it's a standard middle-class, upper-middle-class community where this kind of stuff is going on.

 Eventually was informed of this, but nothing really came of it.

-Because they didn't have to study history, they got the answers to the tests, they passed the test, and all they had to do was put up with this teacher's rants every day.
+And all they had to do was put up with this teacher's rants every day.

 But it's a great question.

-I'm a little long in the segment.
+Back after this, I'm a little long in this segment.

 I'm thinking about that book, Why Women Have Sex.

-Two hundred and thirty-seven reasons, and very few of them have to do with love and romance.
+And very few of them have to do with love and romance.

 But what is the primary trouble with that?